opencog/atomspace/opencog/query/README.md

 results.

 Relations are handled in two steps.
-During pattern compilation, all relations are removed fom the pattrn, and then the pattern is analyzed for connectivity.
+During pattern compilation, all relations are removed from the pattern, and then the pattern is analyzed for connectivity.
 In the general case, the pattern will decompose into multiple, disjoint connected components, with the virtual links being the only connection between them.

-During run-time, each dijsoint component is indpendently grounded.
+During run-time, each disjoint component is independently grounded.
 Then, each combinatoric possibility of each grounding is brought together, submitted to the relation links as candidates.
 If the virtual link evaluates to true, then this combination is accepted.
 Processing